 During the Spring and Summer of 1978, nine Brothers rich in the history and spirit of Omega Psi Phi Fraternity, Inc., felt the calling to create a new chapter of their illustrious fraternity.

-Those nine Brothers dedicated themselves to establishing a lifetime membership chapter and from their labor Beta Alpha Alpha Chapter (BAA) earned its charter on September 18, 1978.
-The founding members were: Thad Conyers, Willie Faulkner, Dr, William Griffin, Harry Jefferson, Jr., Dr. Alphonso Patterson, Fernell Patterson, Jacques Weaver, Archie Williams, Jr. and William Wimbush.
-Today, life members comprise nearly half of the chapter's membership.
+Beta Alpha Alpha Chapter (BAA) was awarded it's charter on September 18, 1978.
+The charter members were: Thad Conyers, Willie Faulkner, Dr. William Griffin, Harry Jefferson, Jr., Dr. Alphonso Patterson, Fernell Patterson, Jacques Weaver, Archie Williams, Jr. and William Wimbush.
+Today, life members comprise over a third of the chapter's membership.

 Beta Alpha Alpha's contributions have been numerous and far-reaching.
-Its future represents continued opportunities to creatively address the needs of the community, positively impact the lives of those it serves.
+The future of BAA represents continued opportunities to creatively address the needs of the community that positively impacting the lives of those it serves.